basvanwesting/genetic-algorithm/README.md

 * UniqueRangeGenotype with arbitrary normal number range, each number occurs exactly once, not permutable

 ## Examples

-Run examples with e.g. `cargo run --example evolve_binary --release`
+See example evolve_nqueens for a custom fitness function. `cargo run --example evolve_binary --release`

-See example of custom fitness function in the example evolve_nqueens.

 ## Tests
 Run tests with `cargo test`